How to create Accounts Payable Aging Report using Microsoft Power BI

 In this article, I’ll show how to create dynamic Accounts Payable Aging Report using Power BI and Ocerra.
 The Accounts Payable aging report allows seeing outstanding balance per supplier and its terms.
 It is essential to forecast outgoing cash and prioritize supplier invoice processing.
 As well as to ensure there are no unauthorized bills.

 Download Power BI for Desktop.
 A free business intelligence tool from Microsoft

 Process supplier invoices through Ocerra AP invoice automation software.
-You can start with a free trial here.
+You can request a pilot account setup.